 5. Evaluate and separate damaged from undamaged stock.
 Document with photos and retain all property for the adjuster to inspect.
 Create an itemized inventory of the property including type (SKU, make/model, S/N, etc.), description, quantity, disposition (undamaged, reprocess, dispose of) and price.

 6. Create a recovery plan for re-establishing operations and mitigating business interruption.
-Typical options include the use of undamaged inventory on hand, outsourcing to sister facilities, implementation of additional shifts/OT, and rental of temporary alternate locations.
+Typical options include the use of undamaged inventory on hand, outsourcing to sister facilities, implementation of additional shifts or overtime, and rental of temporary alternate locations.

 7. Review applicable leases (Landlord/tenant, leased machinery/equipment, etc.) for insurance requirements and notify third parties who may have an additional interest.